 - Expand the catalog database (wslogdb70) and verify that there are records in the INCOMINGBUFFER.
 If the INCOMINGBUFFER is full, Log Server cannot add additional records. - If records exist in the INCOMINGBUFFER table: - a.
 Locate the wse\etl\config table. - b.
 Right-click, then select Open Table. - c.
-Change the value for max\buffer\size to 40000. - Use SQL Server Management Studio to verify that the Auto Growth option is enabled for the catalog database. - Go to the Settings > Reporting > Log Database page in TRITON Web Security and verify that: - The File Path entries under Partition Management are valid. - There is at least one active partition listed under Available Partitions. - If Log Server has been configured to use BCP insertion, but BCP files are not being processed, change the insertion method to ODBC and see if new cache files are processed: - 1.
-Go to Settings > Reporting > Log Server in TRITON Web Security.

-- 2. Expand the Log Record Creation section. - 3.
+Change the value for max\buffer\size to 40000. - Use SQL Server Management Studio to verify that the Auto Growth option is enabled for the catalog database. - Go to the Web > Settings > Reporting > Log Database page in the TRITON Manager and verify that: - The File Path entries under Partition Management are valid. - There is at least one active partition listed under Available Partitions. - If Log Server has been configured to use BCP insertion, but BCP files are not being processed, change the insertion method to ODBC and see if new cache files are processed: - 1.
+Go to the Web > Settings > Reporting > Log Server page in the TRITON Manager. - 2.
+Expand the Log Record Creation section. - 3.
 Select the ODBC (Open Database Connectivity) radio button. - 4.
 Click OK to cache your changes, then click Save and Deploy to implement them.

-By default, ODBC cache files are created in the C:\Program Files (x86)\Websense\Web Security\bin\Cache directory.
+By default, ODBC cache files are created in the C:\Program Files\Websense\Web Security\bin\Cache directory.